genepi/ngs-class/scripts/exercises.md

 Run `samtools depth <aligned-file-sorted.bam>` on the file and interpret the output.
 Learn about the `-a` parameter and add it to your command.
 Write the output to a file.

 ### Tasks 4
-Download the file to Windows
+Download the file to Windows with WinSCP.
- * Open a new Powershell and download the *.bam file and *.bam.bai file.
-Use your q-number instead of mine.
-    * `scp q141ss@genepi-lehre.i-med.ac.at:teaching/students/q141ss/mapping/4153_sorted.bam* .`

 ### Task 5
 Install "Tablet" (*.exe availablle in the Shared Drive) and load the BAM file via *Open Assembly*.
 You also need to specify the reference, you can find the KIV_2.fasta reference in the Shared Drive.